-Students who intend to write any of these examinations must apply to the University Office before September 18th, 1939.

-Application for examination at an outside centre should be made one month earlier.
+Students who intend to write any of these examinations must apply to the University Office before September 24, 1938.
+Application for examinations at an outside centre should be made one month earlier.

 Requirements in Various Subjects.

 Candidates are expected to be prepared in the following requirements:-